simplewidgets/countries_world_map/README.md

 ID structure might be different between countries.
 The Color class and the instructions should always match, but there might be differences between different countries.
 When adding a map check how the ID is returned._

 ## Use cases
-This packages can be used to visualize data by adding differen shaded of colors.
+This packages can be used to visualize data by adding different shades of colors.
 When pressing a region you might want to show a bottomsheet containing more details.

-Although it it possible to add multiple maps to your app.
-Please read more about the performance before proceeding.
+Although it it possible to add multiple maps to your app, please read more about the performance before proceeding.

 ## Tips for UI
 1. Wrap the WorldMap in an InteractiveViewer widget.